yext/answers-search-ui/README.md

     hiddenFields: ['builtin.entityType'],
     // The character that separates the count of results (e.g. “1-6”) from the applied filter bar.
 Defaults to '|'
     resultsCountSeparator: '|',
-    // If the filters are shown, whether or not they should be removable from within the applied filter bar.
+    // If the filters are shown, whether or not they should be removable buttons.
 Defaults to false.
     removable: false,
     // The character that separates each field (and its associated filters) within the applied filter bar.
 Defaults to '|'
-    delimiter: '|'
+    delimiter: '|',
+    // The aria-label given to the applied filters bar.
+Defaults to 'Filters applied to this search:'.
+    labelText: 'Filters applied to this search:',
+    // The aria-label given to the removable filter buttons.
+    removableLabelText: 'Remove'
   }
 })
 ```